intel-lab-lkp/linux/Documentation/process/email-clients.rst

 ****************

-HacKerMaiL (hkml) is a public-inbox based simple mails management tool that doesn't require subscription of mailing lists.
+HacKerMaiL (hkml) is a public-inbox based simple mails management tool that does not require subscription of mailing lists.
 It is developed and maintained by the DAMON maintainer and aims to support simple development workflows for DAMON and general kernel subsystems.
 Refer to the README (https://github.com/sjp38/hackermail/blob/master/README.md) for details.